 The construction of the proposed development is not expected to have a significant effect on the visual amenity of the surrounding area.
 There are no protected views within the area that will be affected by the proposed development and while there may be impacts due to the construction phase, these will be short term in nature and are not likely to be significant.
-There are no Natura 2000 sites within 15km of the proposed development.
+There are seven Natura 2000 sites within 15km of the proposed development.
+The closest of these is the Lough Gill SAC 001976 located 194m east of the site.
+A full list of the sites is outlined in table 2 above.